-Check out our Queer4Cars YouTube Channel for an upcoming video review of the 2021 Toyota Land Cruiser Heritage Edition
+Check out our Queer4Cars YouTube Channel for a video review of the 2021 Toyota Land Cruiser Heritage Edition

 What is the oldest continually built model in the Toyota line up?
 One that is still in use today, as it was some seven decades ago?
 And Just as capable today as it was in the 1950s?
 Admired and desired around the world is still a sought-after SUV, as it has been for years?

 Meet the Toyota Land Cruiser, and for 2021, the Heritage Edition celebrates the end of production for this 200 series Land Cruiser.

 2021 Land Cruiser or Land Cruiser Heritage Edition

 Toyota sent us the more expensive Land Cruiser Heritage Edition.
 While the base Land Cruiser is mechanically no different and will appeal to the more suburban buyer looking for a large SUV.

 The Heritage Edition has bronze forged aluminum BBS® wheels with “TOYOTA” center caps and TRD stamped on them.
 A Yakima Mega warrior Roof Rack and while it is not set for 8-passengers, there is an optional $1,420 3-row seating.